BWAM/BAP/README.md

 The BAP package calculates Biological Assessment Profile scores according to the SMAS Biomonitoring QAPP.

-Updated in 2021 to reflect new database structures and incoming data.
+To be updated in 2021 to reflect new database structures and incoming data.

 ## Installation